Control Sonos from KNX

 The duck duration is configurable per mapping, in seconds.
 The default is ten seconds.

-When a KNX pushbutton writes the configured trigger value to the Duck group address, the Sonos speaker drops its volume for that duration and then automatically restores the previous level.
-You don't need to send a separate Unduck write — that happens on its own.
+Write 1 to the Duck/Unduck group address to drop the Sonos volume; the speaker holds the lowered level for the configured duration and then automatically restores the previous level.
+You don't need to send a separate write — that happens on its own.

-If you ever want to cut the ducking short, write to the Unduck group address.
+If you want to cut the ducking short, write 0 to the same Duck/Unduck group address.

 A handful of Sonos capabilities are reachable from automations but not from the KNX mapper directly — there is no KNX group object for them: